-By this time Whitman was living in Camden, NJ, across the Delaware River from Philadelphia.
+At this time Whitman was living in partial retirement at Camden, NJ, across the Delaware River from Philadelphia.
 As Wilde was scheduled to lecture in Philadelphia on January 17, he wasted no time in inquiring whether a meeting with Whitman could be arranged.

 On January 11, J.M.
 Stoddart, Wilde's friend and publisher in Philadelphia, wrote to Whitman: